 Fill the bath with lots of bubbles, and hide ‘treasure’ under the water… waterproof toys, cars and dollies are perfect.
-Let your toddler explore with her hands and dig out the gold!
+Let your toddler explore with their hands and dig out the gold!

-Put a selection of plastic toys in the water, then give your child a plastic sieve and challenge her to fish out the toys and drop them into a plastic bowl, which you can place beside her in the bath.
+Put a selection of plastic toys in the water, then give your child a plastic sieve and challenge them to fish out the toys and drop them into a plastic bowl, which you can place beside their in the bath.

 Sink or float?

 Have lots of bath toys, plastic kitchen utensils, containers, sponges and balls ready by the bath, then hand your toddler one at a time and ask, “Do you think this will sink or float?”
-Then she can test it and see!
-This is a fun way to teach your little one about the difference between heavy and light objects – without her even realising it!
+Then they can test it and see!
+This is a fun way to teach your little one about the difference between heavy and light objects – without them even realising it!

 Ice cube surprises